altocodenl/TODIS/readme.md

 - Running the system
 - Sciences

 DEAR READER: this treatise is in its [Hadean stage](https://en.wikipedia.org/wiki/Hadean); most of the stuff is there, but it has to undergo intense transformations to achieve a more stable shape.
 Below go many ideas that will probably make their way to the final version.
 They are quite unreadable, but if you're curious, there they are.
-If they don't make sense to you, it's likely because they don't make sense.
+If they don't make sense to you, it's likely because they don't make sense at all.

 ```